drBenway/pixi-vn-wiki/start/tickers.md

 To add a Ticker you must use the `canvas.addTicker` function and pass the ticker class.

 <!-- TODO
-You can run multiple addTicker with the same tag and different tickerClasses.
+You can run multiple addTicker with the same alias and different tickerClasses.
-* If you run a ticker with the same tag and tickerClass, the old ticker will be removed.
+* If you run a ticker with the same alias and tickerClass, the old ticker will be removed.
-* If already exists a sequence of tickers with the same tag, it will be removed.
+* If already exists a sequence of tickers with the same alias, it will be removed.
 -->

 ```typescript